 Bladder calculi occur either from migrated renal calculi or urinary stasis.
 Bladder calculi can be divided into primary and secondary stones:

-Primary bladder calculi, in otherwise normal bladders, were previously common, but are now very uncommon in western nations 2.
+Secondary bladder calculi, in otherwise normal bladders, were previously common, but are now very uncommon in Western nations 2.
 When encountered, the most common cause is due to urinary stasis, including from:

-Bladder calculi may present with pain, infection, haematuria or may be asymptomatic.
+Bladder calculi may present with pain, infection, hematuria or may be asymptomatic.

 Usually densely radiopaque, calculi may be single or multiple and are often large.
 Frequently lamination is observed internally, like the skin of an onion.